ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 `48.
 According To The Official Style Guide...`

-> Contract Names Should Be Capitalized, While Functions Should Be Mixed-Case.
+> Contract Names Should Be Capitalised, While Functions Should Be Mixed-Case.
 You Should Use 4 Spaces As Indentation & A Maximum Of 79 (Or 99) Characters Per Line.

 `49.
 A Version Pragma Is A Great Way...`